Khan1832/Verilog/Memory/readme.md

 2. Open the project in your preferred Verilog development environment.

-3. Simulate the design using the provided testbench (`tb`) to test different memory read and write scenarios.
+3. Simulate the design using the provided testbench (`tb` or `tb_bd`) to test different memory read and write scenarios.

 # Testing